christianalfoni/impact/README.md

 ## Explanation

-- **Injectable**: Marks a class to be injectable and will resolve any constructor params and inject other classes
+- **feature**: Marks a class to be injectable and will resolve any constructor params and inject other classes
 - **observable**: Marks a property as observable.
 Whenever a component accesses an observable during component render it will return a hook which subscribes to it, as opposed to just getting the value in any other context.
 No proxies, no magic...
 - **observer**: Tracks when an observable should return a React hook as opposed to the plain value
 - **ContainerProvider**: Exposes a dependency injection container which holds on to classes requested by the **useInject** hook.
-- **useInject**: Uses the container on the context to inject the referenced class and any dependencies it has
+- **useFeature**: Uses the container on the context to inject the referenced class and any dependencies it has

 ## Why